mkbabb/parse-that/docs/tranches/B/coordination/NOVELTY-PASS-REGISTRY-AND-EXPERIMENT-LAW-2026-08-01.md

 - N1-A4 correction: controls `8/8`, hostiles `130/130`, raw rows `1/1`,
   fresh independent acceptance `1/1`, committed at `81b2a0a`;
 - N2-F0/N2a: two terminal mechanics attempts on the sole existing Luna task;
+  N2b: terminal scientific-runner RED with source-resolution-only mechanics;
   no sealed scientific result, timing, prototype, law, or downstream credit;
-  one fresh N2b correction on that same task is authorized but not sent;
+  one two-file N2c source-only transaction on that same task is authorized but not sent;
 - candidate families: N-IETM algorithmic substrate `FOLD PRIOR ART`, local parse-that integration hypothesis `HOLD/TEST`; N-DNF-BIR is a second prior-art-bound integration `HOLD`, N-WRR born-RED `HOLD`; N-GLL